sgolebiewski-intel/openvino/docs/notebooks/typo-detector-with-output.rst

-        "My faorite restuarant servs the best spahgetti in the town, but they are always so buzy that you have to make a resrvation in advnace.", "I was goig to watch a mvoie on Netflx last night, but the straming was so slow that I decided to cancled my subscrpition.", "My freind and I went campign in the forest last weekend and saw a beutiful sunst that was so amzing it took our breth away.", "I  have been stuying for my math exam all week, but I'm stil not very confidet that I will pass it, because there are so many formuals to remeber."
+        "My faorite restuarant servs the best spahgetti in the town, but they are always so buzy that you have to make a resrvation in advnace.", "I was goig to watch a mvoie on Netflx last night, but the straming was so slow that I decided to cancled my subscrpition.", "My freind and I went campign in the forest last weekend and saw a beutiful sunst that was so amzing it took our breth away.", "I  have been stuying for my math exam all week, but I'm stil not very confidet that I will pass it, because there are so many formuals to remeber.", ]
-    ]

     start = time.time()